Symphony-DAS/symphony-docs/Create-a-Package.md

 ![structure](images/create-a-package/structure.png)

 <table cellspacing="0" class="note" summary="Note" cellpadding="5" border="1"><tbody><tr width="90%"><td>
 <b>Note:</b> If you share a domain name with a number of users, for instance in a lab settings where multiple lab members are using Symphony, you may want to consider adding an additional level in your directory structure to distinguish between users.
-For example, a user named "Bob" may store all of his files in a package named edu.washington.riekelab.bob.*, while a user named "Jill" may store all of her files in a package named edu.washigton.riekelab.jill.*.
+For example, a user named "Bob" may store all of his files in a package named edu.washington.riekelab.bob.*, while a user named "Jill" may store all of her files in a package named edu.washington.riekelab.jill.*.
 </td></tr></tbody></table>

 ### Step 2: Add your package to the Symphony path